 What you need after the emergency

-- Complete list of resources needed, obtained and returned
+- complete list of resources needed, obtained, used and returned;

-- Complete list of problems encountered and how they were resolved
+- complete list of problems encountered and how they were resolved; and

-- Completed narrative of the incident: what happened, what was done, the results and the outcomes
+- complete narrative of the incident: what happened, what was done, the results and the outcomes.